vincent-lafouasse/vincent-lafouasse/README.md

 ### Other Projects
 - [Summermall Tower Defence](https://github.com/vincent-lafouasse/Summermall-TD): A mazing tower defense game inspired by Wintermaul TD.
 Written basically in C with a conservative use of C++ features for convenience.
+- [Game of Life](https://github.com/vincent-lafouasse/Conway-Game-of-Life): An implementation of Conway's Game of Life as a C learning exercise

 ### 🔬 GitHub Stats
 </br>